bholloway/gulp-traceur-out/README.md

 ### `.traceurReporter([bannerWidth])`

-A terse reporter for JSHint that uses the format as `traceurReporter`.
+A reporter for the `transpile` step.

-Outputs elements from the input stream without transformation.
+Strips from the stream files that failed compilation and displays their error message.

 @param `{number?} bannerWidth` The width of banner comment, zero or omitted for none.